fabioc9675/ReactNativeProjects/Docker_Config_Example/README.md

 - To specify parameters `docker run --rm -d -t --name=<NAME> -p <LOCALPORT>:<DOCKERPORT> <Image>:<Version>`
 - To specify parameters and link current folder `docker run --rm -d -t --name=<NAME> -p <LOCALPORT>:<DOCKERPORT> --mount src="(pwd)",target=/app,type=bind <Image>:<Version>`

+## Use of Docker compose

+It is to use multiple docker containers at the same time

+- need to create `docker-compose.yaml` file
+- use `docker-compose up` to run the container